nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-The provided student's name already exists in EduManage.
+The inputted student's name already exists in EduManage.
     * 1a1 EduManage shows an error message indicating that the student already exists in EduManage.

       Use case resumes at step 1.

 * 1b.
-The provided student's information is missing fields that are not optional.
+The inputted student's information is missing fields that are not optional.
   * 1b1 EduManage shows an error message and displays correct command format.

     Use case resumes at step 1.